jwl22/C.elegans-behavior-simulator/README.md

 # C.elegans-behavior-simulator
-It's a simulation based on data from genetic behavioral labs
+simulation code based on data from genetic behavioral labs

 Based on the behavioral data of C. elegans observed on the plate, the code was produced using MATLAB.